Girls5eva Reveal Their Hilarious Comeback Plan in Sneak Peek - E! Online

 Ready for their comeback.

 In this exclusive sneak peek ahead of Thursday, May 6's premiere of Girls5eva on Peacock, the ladies—including Sara Bareilles, Renée Elise Goldsberry, Busy Philipps and Paula Pell—brace themselves for a potential comeback.
-For those who may not know, the upcoming comedy by Tina Fey, Robert Carlock and Meredith Scardino follows a one-hit-wonder girl group who decide to reunite after they're sampled by a young rapper.
+For those who may not know, the upcoming comedy by Tina Fey, Robert Carlock, Jeff Richmond and Meredith Scardino follows a one-hit-wonder girl group who decide to reunite after they're sampled by a young rapper.

 And, in the new clip above, it appears to be Wickie (Goldsberry) who is encouraging the reunion.
 "Now look, I know the business," she informs her former bandmates.
 "It's all about capitalizing on heat.
 And, right now, Girls5eva has a little heat."